NorthEast United FC: 2022–23 season

-2023–present: Juan Pedro Benali era, the rise and first silverware
+2023–2025: Juan Pedro Benali era, the rise and first silverware

 On 22 May 2023, NorthEast United appointed Juan Pedro Benali as the team's Head Coach on a 1+1 year deal.

 The highlight of the 2024-25 season came on August 31, 2024, when NorthEast United clinched their first Durand Cup title.
 In a thrilling final against Mohun Bagan SG, the match was decided by a penalty shootout, with NorthEast United emerging victorious.
 This was the first major silverware win in the club's history.

 In the ongoing Indian Super League, NorthEast United has demonstrated a mix of results.
 A standout performance was their commanding 5–0 victory over Jamshedpur FC on October 26, 2024, marking their biggest win in ISL history.

-In the 2025 Durand Cup, NorthEast United FC had an almost flawless campaign—starting with a strong 3-1 win over Malaysian Armed Forces where Alaaeddine Ajaraie scored a hat-trick.
-They followed up with dominant performances (including a 4-0 win over Bodoland FC in the quarterfinals) and reached the final by defeating Shillong Lajong 1-0 in the semis.
-In the final, they thrashed debutants Diamond Harbour FC 6-1—becoming the first team in over three decades to defend the Durand Cup—powered by six different goalscorers and a commanding display of attacking depth.
+In the 2025 Durand Cup, NorthEast United had a campaign—starting with a strong 3-1 win over Malaysian Armed Forces where Alaaeddine Ajaraie scored a hat-trick.
+They followed up with performances (including a 4-0 win over Bodoland FC in the quarterfinals) and reached the final by defeating Shillong Lajong 1-0 in the semis.
+In the final, they thrashed debutants Diamond Harbour FC 6-1—becoming the first team in over three decades to defend the Durand Cup—with six different goalscorers and a commanding display of depth.

+2026–present

+The 2025–26 Indian Super League season started late due to the expiration of the rights agreement between FSDL and AIFF.
+NorthEast United lost their first match 0–3 against East Bengal, followed by three consecutive draws.
+They secured their first home victory in Guwahati in over 400 days with a 2–1 win against Jamshedpur.
+The club also paid tribute to Zubeen Garg, who had passed away six months earlier.
+In their subsequent match against Odisha, the team printed the names of several prominent athletes, including Olympic medalists and former footballers from the region, to raise awareness against identity–based discrimination faced by people from Northeast India.

-Crest, colours and kits
+Crest, colors and kits

 The crest of NorthEast United FC is featured with 8 stars at the top representing each state of Northeast India.
 The crest is designed with red, black and white applications, with the club name written in bold letters between the main crest and the stars.
 The club changed the crest with an entirely gold crest for its third season of ISL.
 It was changed back to the original color after the end of the season.